Brody Mihocek

-Before arriving in the AFL Mihocek played for the Burnie Dockers Football Club and the Port Melbourne Football Club.
+Before arriving in the AFL, Mihocek played for the Burnie Dockers Football Club and the Port Melbourne Football Club.

 Early life

+Brody Mihocek is the son of Jack Mihocek, who played for Essendon in the 1970s.

 Mihocek played for Tasmania in the 2011 AFL Under 18 Championships, in which Tasmania were the Division 2 premiers, and was selected in the 2011 Under 18 All-Australian team at centre half-back.
 However he was overlooked in the 2011 AFL draft.

 He then played for the Burnie Dockers, and was part of their 2012 Tasmanian State League (TSL) flag, kicking a goal in the Grand Final.
 After this he decided to move to Melbourne and started playing with Maribyrnong Park in the Essendon District Football League (EDFL) for the 2013 season, in the hopes of securing a place in the Victorian Football League (VFL).
 This was successful and prior to the 2014 season he was offered a spot on the list of the VFL side Werribee.

 VFL career

 2014–2015

 In 2014, Mihocek signed with Victorian Football League (VFL) club Werribee for 2 seasons after looking to move on from the EDFL.
 He won the Player's Player award in 2014, playing in the Werribee Development side.
 In 2015 Mihocek was in and out of the senior team, but played in Werribee's elimination final loss to Collingwood, and was one of Werribee's best.
 He was also selected to play in the 2015 AFL Victoria Young Gun's game.
 When Werribee became aligned with AFL side North Melbourne at the end of the 2015 season however, Mihocek sought a move to another club.